You shrewdly observed the pathetic poor

 that begged, brawled and slyly swindled;

 Children slept under weaving looms,

 tugged wagons in deep coal caverns,

-choked in chimney stack, soot and fumes;
+choked in chimney stack soot and fumes;

 parents wages wasted in gin taverns.

-Your childhood mother was mindful maid
+Your proxy mother was mindful maid

-whispered her nightly maternal prayers;
+who whispered nightly maternal prayers;

 your despotic father’s petty rules obeyed